Nikhil0074-dev/GitHub-Twitter-Release-Announcer/README.md

-#  GitHub → Twitter Release Announcer
+#  GitHub -Twitter Release Announcer

 Automatically posts a tweet on **X (Twitter)** every time you publish a new release on GitHub.